Sean-Zeo/Light-Reflective-Mirror-Extended/README.md

 `IsModerator = A bool that determines wither or not the client ID has moderator privileges for future moderator requests to the relay server (ie. kicking a player, closing a room)`

+If using this system, the player name, group ID and moderator privilages will be linked to the client ID and can be referenced ingame.